Moise Safra: Career

 He established himself in Brazil where he acquired citizenship and founded Banco Safra with his brothers Edmond and Joseph Safra.
 He was also a prominent Jewish philanthropist.

 Death

 He died on June 14, 2014, reportedly from heart failure, at the age of 80.
-He was buried at the Cemitério Israelita do Butantã in Sao Paulo, Brazil.
-He was survived by his wife Chella Cohen Safra and five children: Jacob Moise Safra, Azuri "Ezra" Moise Safra, Edmundo "Edmond" Moise Safra, Esther Safra Szajman (married to Claudio Szajman, son of Abram Szajman), and Olga Safra Levitin.
+He was buried at the Cemitério Israelita do Butantã in São Paulo, Brazil.
+He was survived by his wife Chella Cohen Safra and five children: Jacob Moise Safra, Azuri "Ezra" Moise Safra, Edmundo "Edmond" Moise Safra, Esther Safra Szajman (married to Claudio Szajman, son of Abram Szajman), and Olga Safra.